MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/sources-coverage.md

 ## Limitations for data acquisition

 Some of the supported sources have restrictions on posts that we can acquire.
-These limitations are listed below.
+These limitations are as follows.

 **Facebook pages**
 - Comments on Facebook posts aren't acquired if the parent post was published more than 7 days ago.
 - Comments or replies to comments aren't acquired.
 Only comments to original posts get acquired.
 - We can't acquire posts and comments for events, groups, or other similar entities on Facebook.
 - We can't search for keywords on Facebook.
 - Dark posts and sponsored posts aren't supported and don't get acquired.